 For each sample, human and macaque, infant events and maternal responses were investigated through Principal Components Analysis (PCA), with Simplimax rotation, and using Parallel Analysis, to determine the number of components to extract.

 We used a generalised linear mixed modelling (GLMM) framework to address the study questions.
-Given the count nature of behavioural variables, two-level random intercept Poisson models were used to analyse the effect of infant age, group, and their interaction on infant and maternal behaviours, using interaction duration as offset.
+Given the count nature of behavioural variables, two-level random intercept Poisson models were used to analyse the effect of infant age, group, and their interaction on infant and maternal behaviours, using interaction duration as offset, and a dataset including each infant at each age.
 Three-level random intercept Binomial models were used to compare groups in terms of how mothers distributed their responses across the different infant behaviours, using responded infant behaviours as cases (in a binary form of target behaviour vs. non-target behaviours), and the type of maternal response as predictor, controlling for the base rate of infant behaviours.

 For all models, we used Likelihood Ratio Tests (LRT) to assess the effect individual model effects.
 These LRTs obtained Type 3 tests by comparing models in which only the tested effect was excluded against the full model (full details for each model are provided as Supplementary Information).
 We used the false discovery rate method for multiple comparisons170.
 A p-value < 0.05 was considered significant.